Archie Van Winkle

-Colonel Archie Van Winkle (March 17, 1925 – May 22, 1986) was a United States Marine who was awarded the Medal of Honor for his actions as a staff sergeant during the advance to the Chosin Reservoir in the Korean War.
+Archie Van Winkle (March 17, 1925 – May 22, 1986) was a United States Marine who was awarded the Medal of Honor for his actions as a staff sergeant during the advance to the Chosin Reservoir in the Korean War.

 A combat veteran of World War II, he was called to active duty with the Marine Corps Reserve after the outbreak of hostilities in Korea and was released to inactive duty on July 16, 1951.
 Van Winkle again returned to active duty and served in combat during the Vietnam War.
-He is the only Medal of Honor recipient from Alaska.
+He is one of two Medal of Honor recipients from Alaska.

 Early life and World War II

-Born March 17, 1925, in Juneau, Alaska, Van Winkle attended public school in Darrington, Washington.
+Born March 17, 1925, from American parents of Dutch descent in Juneau, Alaska, Van Winkle attended public school in Darrington, Washington.
 An ardent athlete, he captained both the boxing and football teams at Darrington High School, where he also played baseball and basketball.
 He entered the University of Washington in Seattle to study physical education, but left after a few months to enlist in the Marine Corps Reserve on December 14, 1942.

 During almost three years of active duty, he served as an aviation radioman-gunner and mechanic, participating in the Solomons, Philippines and Emirau operations.
 On October 22, 1945, he received his honorable discharge.

 He continued his studies in physical education for two years at Everett Junior College (now Everett Community College) and for another year at the University of Washington.
 In March 1948, he rejoined the Marine Corps Reserve and became a member of Company A, 11th Infantry Battalion, in Seattle.